Silk Brain Stem

 You can spot when someone starts reciting a downloaded idea because they immediately become obnoxious and inhuman.

 It disconnects them from the things that immediately affect them and it makes it harder for the people around them to understand them.
-I am reminded of Zhuang Zhou’s idea of the perfect life.
+I am reminded of Chinese philosopher Zhuang Zhou’s idea of the perfect life.
 To live in a little village, to never need to go anywhere; for your whole life you understand where you are, you know your family, your friends and enemies, your lover.
 The most you hear of the outside world is the roosters in the next village over.